croxton/ee_zen_garden/vendors/croxton/stash_template_inheritance/README.md

 ### Category groups

-Create categories as follows, adding a description and assigning an image to each:
+Create a category group 'Blog' and add categories as follows, adding a description and assigning an image to each:

 #####
 * Animals